mlhuynh/mlhuynh/README.md

 <img align='left' src="https://user-images.githubusercontent.com/112219182/188272138-60e62297-a4a6-4cfe-919d-e481493a7386.gif" width="125">
 <p align="justify">
 Welcome to my nook of the digital world!
-I am an environmentalist currently aspiring to transition into software engineering as a self-taught programmer.
-Although this marks the humble beginning of my journey, I have an insatiable drive to constantly learn and grow. 🌱  My passion for coding lies in ultimately creating useful applications that will add value, establish meaningful user impact, or reshape the future of social justice and sustainability.
+I am an environmentalist currently aspiring to transition into software engineering.
+Although this marks the humble beginning of my journey, I have an insatiable drive to learn and grow. 🌱  Currently, I am a student at Ada Developers Academy.
+My passion for coding lies in ultimately creating useful applications that will add value or establish meaningful user impact.
+In further developing my programming skills, I hope to reshape the future intersection of tech, social justice, and sustainability someday.
 </p>

 <h2>&nbsp;A little more about my background and interests...</h2>